Adiihub/Pdf-to-xml-Converter/README.md

 2. Gracefully falls back to in-memory storage when MongoDB is unavailable
 3. Periodically checks MongoDB connection status and switches storage implementations as needed
 4. Migrates data from in-memory to MongoDB when connection is established

-## 🧩 Key Components

-The application is built with a modular architecture with several key components:

 ### Core Functionality